webpioneersron/php-image-compression-example-code-ACS/README.md

 The Accusoft Cloud Services (ACS) image compression API gives you faster image compression and decompression, and higher-quality images, saving you space for storing your images and improving the performance of your website and web applications.
 Compress JPG, PNG, and GIF files.
 Learn more about [Accusoft Cloud Services image compression here](https://www.accusoft.com/products/accusoft-cloud-services/acs-compression/).

 ###Installation
-The installation is a one-step process, simply add the sample into your project's structure.
+The installation is a one-step process: simply add the sample into your project's structure.

-Open config.php and replace everything within the quotes including the curly braces with a valid api key obtained for free from accusoft.com.
+Open **config.php** and replace everything within the quotes including the curly braces with a valid [api key](http://www.accusoft.com/portal/ "Get your api key") obtained for **free** from accusoft.com.

      {
        "apiKey": "{{ valid key here }}"
      }

 This code will not function without a valid api key.
-Please sign up at www.accusoft.com/products/accusoft-cloud-services/portal/ to get your key.
+Please sign up at [www.accusoft.com/products/accusoft-cloud-services/portal/](http://www.accusoft.com/portal/ "Get your api key") to get your key.

 ###Usage instructions